Robin Robinson (politician)

-Robin J. Robinson (born September 12, 1956) is an American politician and accountant serving as a member of the Mississippi House of Representatives from the 88th district.
-She assumed office on August 10, 2020.
+Robin J. Robinson (born September 12, 1956) is an American politician and accountant serving as a member of the Mississippi State Senate from the 42nd district.
+She assumed office on January 2, 2024.
+She previously served in the Mississippi House of Representatives, representing the 88th district from 2020 to 2024.

 Early life and education

 Born in Laurel, Mississippi, Robinson attended Northeast Jones High School.
 She earned an Associate of Arts degree from Jones County Junior College and a Bachelor of Science in business administration from the University of Southern Mississippi.

 Career

 Robinson worked in various roles at Sanderson Farms for 40 years.
 During her tenure, she worked as cost accountant, chief accountant, chief internal auditor, manager of human resources, manager of organization development, and member of the executive board.
 She was elected to a member of the Mississippi House of Representatives in an August 2020 special election.
+She was elected to the Mississippi State Senate in 2023.